Moduli of Gorenstein Q-homology projective planes: Extremal rational elliptic surfaces

 Recall that any rational elliptic surface $S$ is isomorphic to $\PP^2(9)$, the projective plane blown up in the base points of a cubic pencil.
 In particular, $\rho(S)=10$, and finite $\MW$ is equivalent to $\rk R = 8$ by \eqref{eq:ST} as claimed. \end{proof}

 \begin{Remark} In associating a root lattice $R_v$ to the singular fiber at $v$, one usually omits the fiber component met by the zero section.
-This choice is particularly compatible with the theory of Mordell-Weil lattices \cite{ShMW}, but for additive fibers, it is by no means unique as we have seen in Section \ref{s:ell}, especially in Lemma \ref{prop:fibers}. \end{Remark}
+This choice is particularly compatible with the theory of Mordell-Weil lattices \cite{ShMW}, but for additive fibers, it is by no means unique as we have seen in Section \ref{s:ell}, especially in Lemma \ref{prop:fibers} and Example \ref{ex:ae8}.
+For instance, omitting a component of an $I_0^*$ fiber, we either obtain $D_4$ or $4A_1$. \end{Remark}

 We point out that there are only 16 extremal rational elliptic surfaces, 15 of which isolated while one occurs in a one-dimensional continuous family (varying with the j-invariant).
 They were classified by Miranda-Persson in \cite{MP}.
 We will give all the relevant equations and properties in Table \ref{T0} below, but in a different form geared towards our purposes.
-We are now in the position to state the key result for this section:
+Namely the extended Weierstrass forms are meant to make visible the singular fibers as much as possible (often obtained from Tate's (or Kubert's) normal form for elliptic curves with a rational point of given order, compare also Beauville's representations \cite{Beauville}).
+In particular, this will ease the process of endowing the quadratic twists with sections meeting the reducible fibers in a prescribed way (following Tate's algorithm \cite{Tate}).

+Note that the $2$-torsion sections are always located at zeros of $f(x)$; here we made sure to always normalize one of them, if any over $K(t)$, to $(0,0)$.

+\begin{Remark} The attentive reader will notice that the isotrivial extremal rational elliptic surface $X_{33}$ (in the notation of \cite{MP}) does not appear in the above table, although it is not distinguished from $X_{321}$ by the root lattices associated to the singular fibers (see the two cases appearing in \ref{ss:A_9}).
+The reason for its absence lies in the fact that the quadratic base changes of the latter have indeed two moduli, while the former only yield one parameter (since there is still a scaling in the base variable), and in fact they form a subfamily of the moduli theoretic closure of the latter (cf. the analogous discussion for $X_{431}$ and $X_{44}$ in \cite[\S 3.3]{RS}). \end{Remark}